 Instructions

-- In a medium bowl, stir together the powdered sugar, heavy cream and vanilla until smooth.
+- In a medium bowl, stir together the 1 cup powdered sugar, 2-3 Tablespoons heavy cream and 1/2 teaspoon vanilla until smooth.

 - Add more cream as needed to thin out the consistency.
 You want it to be smooth and slightly thicker so that it doesn't run off your baked goods.
 Taste and add salt or more vanilla, if desired.

-- Place in a zip-top bag and snip the end or use a spoon to drizzle over the top of cookies, doughnuts, quick breads, or muffins.
+- Drizzle or pipe.
+Place in a zip-top bag and snip the end or use a spoon to drizzle over the top of cookies, doughnuts, quick breads, or muffins.
 Best used immediately.

 Notes